Asermoh22/ATC_01127751946/README.md

-#Event Booking Application
+🎟️ Event Booking Application
+📖 Description
-This is a web application that allows users to view, book, and manage events.
-The platform is designed for users to easily browse upcoming events, register for them, and keep track of their bookings.
-It includes user authentication, an admin panel to manage events, and a user-friendly interface.
+Event Booking Application is a web-based platform that allows users to view, book, and manage events.
+The platform provides a simple and intuitive interface for users to explore upcoming events, register, and manage their bookings.
+It also includes a powerful admin panel for managing events and users.

-Features
+✨ Features
-User Authentication:
+🔐 User Authentication

-Users can register, log in, and log out.
+Users can register, log in, and log out securely.

-Secure authentication with password hashing and session management.
+Secure password hashing and session management using Laravel.

-Event Management:
+📅 Event Management
 Admins can create, update, and delete events.

-Event details include name, description, date, and time.
+Each event includes a name, description, date, and time.

-Users can view event details and register for events.
+Users can view detailed event information and register for events.

-Booking Management:
+🧾 Booking Management

-Registered users can book available events.
+Authenticated users can book events.

-Users can view their bookings in their profile.
+Users can view a list of their current and past bookings.

-User Profile:
+👤 User Profile

-Users can view and update their personal information.
+Users can update personal information.

 View all registered events and their booking status.

-Admin Panel:
+🛠️ Admin Panel

-Admins can manage users, view bookings, and delete or update events.
+Admins can manage all users and their bookings.

+Create, update, and delete any event.

+Monitor all system activity related to bookings and registrations.

-Technologies Used
+🧰 Technologies Used
 Frontend: HTML, CSS, JavaScript, Bootstrap

-Backend: Laravel (PHP framework)
+Backend: Laravel (PHP Framework)

 Database: MySQL

 Authentication: Laravel Authentication System

-Deployment: Can be hosted on any platform supporting PHP and MySQL
+Deployment: Can be hosted on platforms like Heroku, cPanel, Laravel Forge, or any PHP-supported hosting